carolsemeao/profile-card-component/README.md

 ## Acknowledgments

 Give this challenge a try.
 It's very beginner friendly and you can learn how to use CSS Flexbox by doing this

+- [Abdul Khalid](https://www.frontendmentor.io/profile/0xAbdulKhalid) - Thank you very much for the advice for placing the background images in a way better way